PHACDataHub/cloudrun-deployment-example/README.md

 -[] Database
--[] Run tests in CI (github actions or in cloud build yaml) -[] Automate/ determine gcloud command for turning on vunerability scanning for Artifact Registry -[] Github actions (or somehting to reflect errors without going into cloud build to see) -[] secret management (https://cloud.google.com/secret-manager/docs/quickstart) -[] Learn if pdm or requirements.txt/ venvs are being used for patterns -[] Automate approved hosts
+-[] Run tests in CI (github actions or in cloud build yaml) -[] Automate/ determine gcloud command for turning on vunerability scanning for Artifact Registry -[X] Github actions (or somehting to reflect errors without going into cloud build to see - have writeback into repor set -[] secret management (https://cloud.google.com/secret-manager/docs/quickstart) -[] Learn if projects are using pdm or requirements.txt/ venvs are being used for patterns -[] Automate approved hosts
--[] Dependabot
--[] Add [AlloyDB container](https://cloud.google.com/alloydb/docs/omni/install#install) to docker-compose to run locally a be able to test migrations
+-[] Dependabot (autocommit PR with workflow - but also should indicate some versions requirements.txt) -[] Add [AlloyDB container](https://cloud.google.com/alloydb/docs/omni/install#install) to docker-compose to run locally a be able to test migrations
 -[] Figure out migrations (look at [cloudmigrate.yaml](https://cloud.google.com/python/django/run#:~:text=The%20cloudmigrate.yaml%20file%20performs) or [buildpacks](https://cloud.google.com/blog/topics/developers-practitioners/running-database-migrations-cloud-run-jobs) )